BodoBookhagen/PointCloud_to_GMT_maps/docs/From_PC_to_GMT_Maps (bodo-ThinkPad-P50's conflicted copy 2018-11-27).md

 ```

 ### GMT v6.x
 **This installs the bleeding edge of GMT: GMT 6.
 New features, but also some bugs.
-Certainly easier to use and more powerful for 3D applications.**
+Certainly easier to use.**

 First, make sure your anaconda/miniconda path is included (you will need to adjust this, but most likely your `bin` directory already is added:
 ```